 On June 23, 2020 Troilus announced that it had closed a bought deal financing (the "June Offering").
-Pursuant to the June Offering, Troilus issued 24,150,000 units of the Corporation, including 3,150,000 Units issued in connection with the exercise in full of the over-allotment option granted to the underwriters in connection with the Offering, at a price of \$1.05 per Unit for gross proceeds of \$25,357,500.
-Each Unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant.
+Pursuant to the June Offering, Troilus issued 24,150,000 units of the Corporation for gross proceeds of \$25,357,500.
+Each Unit consists of one Common Share in the capital of the Corporation and one-half of one common share purchase warrant.
 Each Warrant entitles the holder to acquire, subject to adjustment in certain circumstances, one Common Share at a price of \$1.50 until June 23, 2022.
-The June Offering was completed pursuant to an underwriting agreement dated June 8, 2020 (the "June Underwriting Agreement") among Troilus and Cormark Securities Inc., Laurentian Bank Securities Inc., Canaccord Genuity Corp. and Red Cloud Securities Inc.

 On July 21, 2020, Troilus announced that through acquisition and staking it had added 422 new claims to the Troilus property, expanding the land position by 23,005 hectares to a total area of 107,321 hectares.
 Troilus entered into a definitive agreement with Globex Mining Enterprises Inc. pursuant to which it acquired 91 claims to the south of the existing Troilus Project.
 As consideration for the acquisition of the Globex Claims, Troilus issued 350,000 common shares and granted a 2% Gross Metals Royalty ("GMR") to Globex on the Globex Claims.
 Troilus has the right to repurchase a 1% GMR on the Globex Claims at any time for \$1,000,000.
 Troilus also entered into a definitive agreement with 9219-8845 Qc.
-Inc. doing business as Canadian Mining House ("CMH"), pursuant to which it has acquired 21 claims to the south of the existing Troilus Project.
-As consideration for the acquisition of the CMH Claims, the Corporation has paid cash consideration of \$69,000 and granted a 1% Net Smelter Royalty to CMH.
+Inc. doing business as Canadian Mining House ("CMH"), pursuant to which it acquired 21 claims to the south of the existing Troilus Project.
+As consideration for the acquisition of the CMH Claims, the Corporation paid cash consideration of \$69,000 and granted a 1% Net Smelter Royalty to CMH.
 Troilus has the right to repurchase a 0.5% NSR on the CMH Claims at any time for \$500,000 and to purchase the remaining 0.5% NSR on at any time for \$1,500,000.
 In addition, Troilus staked 310 new claims covering an area of approximately 16,905 hectares.